2015 Toronto Outdoor Art Exhibition by Erich DeLeeuw

 If you are renting a Tent from Higgins Event Rentals, our exclusive tent suppliers, they rent out 8’ x 2’ black grid panels that are hung in a popup tent horizontally, maximum 3 per wall (9 per booth total) for light art such as jewellery, small prints, etc. For heavy art such as photographs, sculptures, framed pieces, large canvases, etc., we recommend the Booth Fencing which are 6’ high x 10’ long fencing panels that stand in your tent (3 sides for the 2 tent walls and 1 back wall).
 Please note that Higgins does not provide wire, hooks or clips to hang your art onto the grid walls or booth fencing.

-No. As a rule, we strongly recommend that you do not leave your work in your tent overnight.
+No. As a rule, we strongly recommend that you do not leave your work or any valuables in your tent overnight.
 The Toronto Outdoor Art Exhibition and the City of Toronto are not responsible for any lost, stolen, damaged items during the exhibition.
 We are not responsible for securing your work left overnight.

-You can leave plinths or displays set-up in your tent overnight, but we highly recommend that they you secure them in your tent space to prevent theft or damage.
+You can leave plinths or displays set-up in your tent overnight, but we highly recommend that you secure them in your tent space to prevent theft or damage.
 Display cases that contain small easily transported items, such as jewelry, should be emptied.

 Nathan Phillips Square is a public civic square open 24 hours a day.
 We hire roaming overnight security guards through a private contractor, but they cannot and will not secure the area.
 Because of this, we highly recommend that you remove all art and valuables from your tent each night.